ktchu/VLXI-TEMPLATE-Django/README.markdown

 * (OPTIONAL) Configure `autoenv`.

-  - Edit `skeleton-code/env.skeleton` to reflect system configuration.
+  - Edit `example-code/env.example` to reflect the configuration of your system.

-  - Rename `skeleton-code/env.skeleton` to `.env` and move it to top-level project directory.
+  - Rename `example-code/env.example` to `.env` and move it to top-level project directory.

 * Edit 'skeleton' files to reflect project details and rename them without